KevinJiao/calfencing-website/README.md

 * center things
 * Add social media thingies
 * Add custom 404 page
-* double check responsive elements (navbar is not responsive for small devices?)
 * should we be posting photos on flickr or something? they are currently just on the personal fb page of whoever took them